-As to the process for the transposition of the EECC into the Spanish legal regime, the draft of new General Telecommunications Act, which is the legal instrument intended to transpose the CODE, was published on 11 September 2020 (the "Draft GTA").
-On that same date, the Spanish government launched a public consultation for any interested party to comment on the Draft GTA, which ended on 13 October 2020.
-As of the date of this Prospectus, the Spanish government has not finalized the implementation of the EECC Code into national legislation, as the Draft GTA has not yet been passed.
+As to the process for the transposition of the EECC into the Spanish legal regime, the new General Telecommunications Act, which is the legal instrument enacted to transpose the CODE, was approved by the Council of Ministers on 28 June 2022 (the "GTA").

-Among the main changes introduced in the Spanish legislation by the Draft GTA, the Draft GTA intends to extend its scope in order to include, among others, number-independent interpersonal communication services, as well as the installation of public electronic communication networks.
-It modernizes the concept of universal service, among others, by including a detailed list of services to which users shall have access through the service, and it substantially reinforces users' rights.
-It also reorganizes and reviews the rules applicable to the radio-electric spectrum in order to facilitate the sharing of such use among operators and to stimulate the 5G network development.
+Among the main changes introduced in the Spanish legislation by the GTA, it intends to extend its scope in order to include, among others, number-independent interpersonal communication services, as well as the installation of public electronic communication networks; modernizes the concept of universal service, among others, by including a detailed list of services to which users shall have access through the service; substantially reinforces users' rights; and reorganizes and reviews the rules applicable to the radio-electric spectrum in order to facilitate the sharing of such use among operators and to stimulate the 5G network development.

-The Draft GTA, once approved, may introduce some amendments to the regulation applicable to some of the activities of the Group.
-Among other things, the Draft GTA reinforces the regulation of "associated facilities".
-In this respect, along with others, article 9 of the Draft GTA-following article 20 of the CODE- sets forth the obligation for companies installing and/or offering those associated facilities, as well as those installing or providing associated services and digital infrastructures (including internet exchange points and data processing centers), and any other agents in the market to provide the necessary information, including financial information, to the corresponding authorities for the purposes identified in such article 9 (which include, among others, compliance with the conditions set forth for the provision of services or the installation or exploitation of electronic communication networks, and developing analysis in order to define the reference markets).
+The GTA has also introduced some amendments to the regulation applicable to some of the activities of the Group.
+Among other things, the GTA reinforces the regulation of "associated facilities".
+In this respect, along with others, article 9 of the GTA-following article 20 of the CODE- sets forth the obligation for companies installing and/or offering those associated facilities, as well as those installing or providing associated services and digital infrastructures (including internet exchange points and data processing centers), and any other agents in the market to provide the necessary information, including financial information, to the corresponding authorities for the purposes identified in such article 9 (which include, among others, compliance with the conditions set forth for the provision of services or the installation or exploitation of electronic communication networks, and developing analysis in order to define the reference markets).